-Pura Lempuyang sits atop Mount Lempuyang on the Indonesian island of Bali.
-Overlooking Mount Agung, this Balinese temple is known among tourists as the Gates of Heaven.
-Lempuyang Temple literally looks like it will lead you straight up to the heavens!
+Pura Lempuyang Temple Bali sits atop Mount Lempuyang on the Indonesian island of Bali.
+Overlooking Mount Agung and officially named Pura Penataran Agung Lempuyang (though locals may also call it Pura Lempuyang Luhur), this Balinese temple is known among tourists as the Gates of Heaven.
+Lempuyang Temple Bali literally looks like it will lead you straight up to the heavens!

-During our time in Bali, I couldn’t pass up the opportunity to visit this Balinese Hindu temple.
-Among the Balinese, Pura Lempuyang is one of the most venerated and oldest temples, second to Besakih Temple (known as the mother of all temples).
-The Balinese come to Lempuyang Temple to worship, and it’s a great place to experience Balinese Hindu culture.
+During our time in Bali, I couldn’t pass up the opportunity to visit this iconic Balinese Hindu temple.
+Among the Balinese, Pura Lempuyang is one of the most venerated and oldest temples, second to Besakih Temple (known as the Mother of all Temples).
+The Balinese come to Lempuyang Temple Bali to worship, and it’s a great place to experience Balinese Hindu culture.

 I had seen many pictures of Pura Lempuyang online.
 And I wanted to be able to see it in person.
 But what the pictures don’t show is that there’s more to this temple than just a pretty view.
-And what the pictures also don’t show is that there are certain dos and don’ts you should follow to respectfully visit Pura Lempuyang.
+And what the pictures also don’t show is that there are certain dos and don’ts you should follow to respectfully visit Pura Lempuyang Temple Bali.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.

-Like most people, I first heard of the Gates of Heaven on Instagram.
-This temple is famous for the iconic shots of people standing between the Hindu gates, the mountain in the background, and a reflecting pool in front of them.
+Like most people, I first heard of Pura Lempuyang on Instagram.
+This temple is famous on social media for the iconic shots of people standing between the Hindu gates, the mountain in the background, and a reflecting pool in front of them.

 Of course, there isn’t actually a reflecting pool, but rather a person holding a mirror in front of the camera (spoiler alert!).
 But it doesn’t take away from the fact that Lempuyang Temple is a beautiful temple to visit.

-The temple itself is divided into several sections.
+The Bali Lempuyang Temple complex itself is divided into several sections.
 The main entrance is where the famous Gates of Heaven is.
 But if you climb further up the mountain, you’ll reach some of the prayer areas.
 The most sacred of the prayer areas are at the top of the mountain, and you’ll have to climb a total of 1,700 steps to reach there.
 (We didn’t go that far during our visit, but we did get to the first prayer area.)

 These days, most tourists who come to Pura Lempuyang, located in the village of Karangasem, come just to take a photo of those gates.
 But even if you don’t end up getting that Instagram worthy photo, it’s still an amazing temple to visit.